Headspace (film)

 Headspace is a 2005 psychological horror film directed by Andrew van den Houten.
 The screenplay was written by Steve Klausner and William M. Miller, based on a story by Troy McCombs.
+It starred Christopher Denham, Olivia Hussey, William Atherton, Erick Kastel, and Sean Young, with cameos from Dee Wallace, Mark Margolis, and Udo Kier.

 Plot

-Alex, a young man struggling with migraines, is sent to a hospital where he is told his brain uses the frontal lobe more than any normal person.
-Soon after, he begins hallucinating apparitions while murders are occurring around the city.
+Years after watching his mother die, Alex, a young man struggling with migraines, is hospitalized following an encounter playing chess with an strange man in the park.
+There he discovers his intellect begins growing at a supernatural rate as he begins hallucinating apparitions, while murders are occurring around New York City.